Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Would My Dog’s Bottom Lip Be Quivering?

-As a dog owner, you know that dogs can act weird at times, but is a quivering lip another one of its quirks, or is it something more serious?
+As a dog owner, you know that dogs can act weird at times, but is a quivering lip another one of their quirks, or is it something more serious?
 The most common reason a dog’s bottom lip quivers is excitement.
 It could be excitement from the smell of food, the anticipation of going for a walk, or the fact that you just got home from work.

 Any exciting event can cause your dog’s bottom lip to quiver, and if you have noticed the behavior in your dog just before a walk or in the heat of a play session, it could simply be due to excitement, and there is no need to worry.
 There are other reasons for a quivering bottom lip that are related to normal behavior that we’ll discuss below.